Lizzy Loves Food

 Ways to Serve

-A glass of milk goes well with everything sweet treats but with this Pain d’Epices, YUMMY! but I also enjoy a cup of tea.
+A glass of milk goes well with everything, sweet treats, but with this Pain d’Epices, YUMMY!
+But I also enjoy a cup of tea.
 Another way to serve is by slicing it and then toasting it.
-We will place a little butter on it and then spread pork rillettes or foie gras which makes individual savory dishes for appetizers.
+We will place a little butter on it and then spread pork rillettes or foie gras, which makes individual savory dishes for appetizers.

 Pain D’épices sliced on the table